claesenm/optunity/docs/user/index.rst

 which we will now discuss briefly.
 Clicking on a function will take you to its Python API documentation.
 If you are using a different environment, you can still get the general idea on the Python pages.
-To dive into code details straight away, please consult the :doc:`api/optunity`.
+To dive into code details straight away, please consult the :doc:`/api/optunity`.

+In the rest of this section we will discuss the main API functions.
+We will start with very simple functions that offer basic functionality which should meet the needs of most use cases.
+Subsequently we will introduce the expert interface functions which have more bells and whistles that can be configured.

-A variety of solvers is available.
-For more details, please visit :doc:`/user/solvers`.
+A variety of solvers is available, but they are not discussed on this page.
+For more details about our solvers, please visit :doc:`/user/solvers`.

 Simple interface
 ----------------